 - Third, secure a duly accomplished and approved Motor Vehicle Inspection Report or MVIR

 - Fourth, present two valid identification cards, preferably government issued.

 >>> Related: MV File Number: Everything you need to know

 3. What should I do if I still haven’t received my car’s OR/CR?

 According to the LTO, you can use your brand-new car on public roads for seven days, beginning from the date indicated on the car’s sales invoice based on the vehicle’s issued conduction sticker.

-After that seven-day grace period, your new car should have a Certificate of Registration LTO or CR to be used legally on public roads.
+After that seven-day grace period, your new car should have a Certificate of Registration or CR from the LTo to be used legally on public roads.
 You can expect most car dealers to comply by providing you with this document document for your car.
 If not, you can proceed to file an action to demand, which will hopefully make the dealer comply in a reasonable amount of time.
-If the document is still nto in your possession by this time, you can actually file a complaint against a dealer, as failure to provide a CR violates the Consumer Protection Act.
+If the document is still not in your possession by this time, you can actually file a complaint against a dealer, as failure to provide a CR violates the Consumer Protection Act.

 Fortunately, the LTO has stopped apprehending new vehicles travelling without license plates due to a shortage in supply, but you should still present a car’s OR and CR when asked, as well as install a temporary plate number in the Philippines.

 If a license plate is not yet available, a temporary plate will do.
 Also, don't forget a copy of your car's OR and CR

 As for the No OR/CR, No Travel policy update 2019, the seven-day grace period beginning from the date indicated on the sales invoice is still in effect.